macatak/digispark/README.md

 Arduino files

-capsLock - turns the CAPS lock on and off at regular intervales
+capsLock - turns the CAPS lock on and off at regular intervals
 MontyPython - prints random Monty Python quotes
 poo - prints 'poo' at regular intervals because thats just funny
 openAdminWin - Opens a command window as admin in Windows
 rick_ascii_beta (RickRoll) - Powershell fun (https://www.nextofwindows.com/powershell-fun-watch-rick-astley-sing-and-dance-never-let-you-down)
   - needs work but does play it.
 See comments in code

 To-Do (hopefully they'll work)